KamQuoss/single-price-grid-component-master/README.md

 - Semantic HTML5 markup
 - SCSS custom properties generated to CSS
 - Flexbox
-- CSS Grid
 - Mobile-first workflow

 ### What I learned

+- live preview with Live Server
 - basics of BEM methodology
 - default headings sizes
 - compiling from SCSS files to CSS in VSCode with LiveSassCompiler
-- live preview with Live Server
-- Sass variables and mixins
+- Sass variables, mixins, special functions
 - css selector specificity
+- css pseudo classes

 To see how you can add code snippets, see below: